 You'll find resupply information, equipment checklists, and food and safety recommendations.

 There are introductory sections on the heritage, natural history and geology of the CT as well as planning guide for traveling the trail.
 Also included are new full-color photographs that provide a virtual tour of the trail.

 To assist cyclists, this new book includes an updated description and map of each bicycle detour around the Wilderness areas.

 Carried over from previous editions are "Gudy's Tips;" short bits of advice for each segment by Gudy Gaskill, the "Mother of The Colorado Trail."

 - 296 pages

-*All sales final - please review your order carefully before finalizing.
-Due to the small size of our organization and the challenge of maintaining all 567 miles of trail, we are unable to process refunds/exchanges.
+FINAL: *All sales final.* Please review your order carefully before placing.
+Due to the small size of our organization and the challenge of maintaining a 567 mile trail, we are unable to process refunds/exchanges.